Industry information at your fingertips

 The Gorgons are female figures from Greek mythology, often depicted as having serpents for hair.
 They were so terrible to look at that anyone who gazed upon their faces would turn to stone.
 There were three of them: Medusa, Stheno, and Euryale.
 Medusa was beheaded by the Greek hero Perseus, who gave it to the goddess Athena to put on her shield.
 In The Gorgon, the Gorgon's name is Megaera, and she is supposedly the last of the three Gorgons, her sisters Tisiphone and Medusa having already been slain.
 In the Greek myths, however, Megaera and Tisiphone are actually two of the Furies (aka the Erinyes), whose heads were also often depicted as wreathed with serpents.

-At the beginning of the movie, there is a note saying that the events take place at Castle Borski in the village of Vandorf, but it doesn't say where Vandorf is located.
+The film does not say where Vandorf is located.
 From other clues in the movie, such as a sign in the hospital that reads "verboten" (German for "forbidden"), the style of the policemen's uniforms, and the identity cards of the women who have applied for citizenship from Germany and Austria, it may be assumed that the setting is a fictitious country somewhere near Germany and Austria.
 The actual movie, however, was shot at Bray Studios in Berkshire, England.

 It was Megaera's spirit, not her actual body that lives in Castle Borski.
 During nights of the full moon, her spirit takes possession of the body of a human woman of the village.
 How Megaera got to Vandorf and why she picked the body of this particular woman is not revealed in the movie.